nodexeus/blockvisor/bv/tests/README.md

 Tests are performed mostly via bv CLI and no online services are needed.
 Since each test run in isolated environment, they can run in parallel.

-## `bv_online`
-BV tests that require online services to be available.
-Since each test run in isolated environment, they can run in parallel.

 ## `bv_service`
 Tests that work on bv service run by systemd.
 They require mutually exclusive environment (e.g. to restart systemd services),